 The standard version of Juicer's code is commonly used, but there is also a Wordpress plugin/shortcode, and an iframe version, both accessible from this same panel.
 The iframe version of the code is not mobile responsive, nor can the post overlays (pop-ups) be used in this version.

 If you encounter problems embedding your feed, take a look at our Technical Topics help section.
-You can also contact support using Intercom (the bubble in the lower-right corner of your screen).

 Connected Social Accounts